rootifera/giferinos/README.md

 # Giferinos

-A gif generator written in python
+An ffmpeg gif generator wrapper written in python

 ## Description